colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 ### Using HTTPS

-If you want to use HTTPS, first take the ownership of the registry key as described in previous section and set the HttpsPort and EncryptionMode registry keys as below and then restart the webmanagement service
+If you want to use HTTPS, first take the ownership of the registry key as described in the previous section and set the HttpsPort and EncryptionMode registry keys as below and then restart the webmanagement service

         reg add HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\webmanagement\service /v EncryptionMode /t REG_DWORD /d 0x3 /f reg add HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\webmanagement\service /v HttpsPort /t REG_DWORD /d <your port number> /f net stop webmanagement ; net start webmanagement

-### Provisoning Device Portal with a custom SSL certificate
+### Provisoning Device Portal with a Custom SSL Certificate

 In the Windows 10 Creators Update, the Windows Device Portal added a way for device administrators to install a custom certificate for use in HTTPS communication.

 To learn more, [read the documentation under the Windows Device Portal docs](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-ssl).

-### Crash Dump Settings for Capturing Memory Dump:
+### Crash Dump Settings for Capturing Memory Dump

 To capture a Full Memory Dump, do the following:

-1. Connect to a IoT device through WDP.
+1. Connect to an IoT device through WDP.

-2. From Debug -> Debug settings -> Kernel crash settings -> Crash dump type.

-3. Select: Complete memory dump (in use memory).
+2. From "Debug -> Debug settings -> Kernel crash settings -> Crash dump type", select "Complete memory dump (in use memory)".

-    Make sure the device is rebooted for the setting to take effect.
+3. Make sure the device is rebooted for the setting to take effect.

 4. Verify that `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\CrashDumpEnabled` is set to 0x1.

 5. Update `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\DumpFileSize` to 0x0.

 6. Make sure you have enough space on the device for this Dump to be generated.
-You can configure the changing the DumpFile location from here:
+You can configure the DumpFile location from here:
     `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\CrashControl\DumpFile`